 To work and make peace is to imitate and consider, to collaborate with what God does in his plan of salvation..
 Building peace has a lot to do with working well, in tune with the Lord, in tune with people, seeking harmony and unity of life, in the perspective of Christian anthropology.

-The Pope's message can be analyzed by following the steps of the discernment methodwhich he has ever named as follows: contemplate, discern, propose.
+The Pope's message can be analyzed following the steps of the method of discernment, which he once named: contemplate, discern, propose.

 Francisco is particularly interested in the context of CovidIt is also a time of drama (health, economic, etc.) and light (the hidden heroism of so many, testimonies of charity and solidarity).
 And it renews the call to its ethical aspects (access to vaccines and technologies).